thachp/use-cqrs/README.md

     }
 }

-// Register the handler with Injectable and QueryHandler decorators,
-// so that useCQRS know to map ExampleValidationQuery to ExampleValidationQueryHandler
+// Register the handler with the Injectable decorator so that useCQRS know to map ExampleValidationQuery to ExampleValidationQueryHandler
-@Injectable()
-@QueryHandler(ExampleValidationQuery)
+@Injectable(ExampleValidationQuery)
 export class ExampleValidationQueryHandler implements IQueryHandler<ExampleValidationQuery> {
     // ExampleModel is injectable
     constructor(public readonly exampleModel: ExampleModel) {}